 Michael Busch was one of the first customers to join the program in January 2021.

-Healthier Weight, Healthier Me: Type 2 diabetes is a pilot program which will examine whether a personalised weight loss program and increase in physical activity can better manage type 2 diabetes for newly diagnosed participants, or potentially reverse it in some cases.
+Medibank Type 2 Diabetes Program is a pilot program which will examine whether a personalised weight loss program and increase in physical activity can better manage type 2 diabetes for newly diagnosed participants, or potentially reverse it in some cases.

-Medibank supported by the Baker Heart and Diabetes Institute and Austin Health is remotely delivering Healthier Weight, Healthier Me: Type 2 Diabetes.
+Medibank supported by the Baker Heart and Diabetes Institute and Austin Health is remotely delivering Medibank Type 2 Diabetes Program.
 Eligible customers are provided with a very low-calorie diet and personalised 1:1 support with a dietitian to improve their diabetes management.